 What are your goals in triathlon for the future?

 Ian: I enjoy the process of training, and experimenting with various training methods and prescriptions.
-Visualizing a stretch goal, and then breaking it down into small segments, designing a training plan, committing to the work needed, and then laying it out there on race day and executing to a successful result is a powerful experience that draws me to this sport.
-Ironman-distance triathlon remains a complex puzzle with many moving parts.
+Visualizing a stretch goal, and then breaking it down into small segments, designing a training plan, committing to the work needed, and then laying it out there on race day and executing a successful result is a powerful experience that draws me to this sport.
+The Ironman distance triathlon remains a complex puzzle with many moving parts.
 Attempting to solve that puzzle within the time constraints of daily life is a magnetic hobby and one that I hope to continue to craft into the future.